Kurt Dalton

 If you could go anywhere in the world, where would it be and why?

 Antarctica.
-I have always been interested in Polar exploration and the vast wasteland of the continent.
-I would love to go down there to explore and kayak around icebergs.
+I have always been interested in visiting the ends of the earth.
+Polar exploration and the vast wasteland of Antarctica is the true end of the earth.

 If you could snap your fingers and become an expert in something, what would it be?